kbujari/rorrim/README.md

 # rorrim

-Fetch, filter, sort, and output an up-to-date mirrorlist for Arch Linux
+Fetch, filter, sort, and output an up-to-date mirrorlist for Arch Linux.
+Aiming for feature parity with [`reflector`](https://wiki.archlinux.org/title/Reflector) initially, with extra functionality built-in.

 ## Usage

-`rorrim` only requires a country and protocol to run.
-All other arguments are optional but recommended for better performance.
-A basic usage can be:
+`rorrim` doesn't require any arguments to work, but it is recommended to setup filters in your region with desired protocols for the best performance.
+For example:

 ```sh
 rorrim --country Canada --protocol https --number 5 --sort score --save /etc/pacman.d/mirrorlist